onezeroone-dev/OZO-AD-Manage-Delegations/README.md

 ```

 ## Installation
-This script is published to [PowerShell Gallery](https://learn.microsoft.com/en-us/powershell/scripting/gallery/overview?view=powershell-5.1).
+This script is published to Microsoft's [PowerShell Gallery](https://learn.microsoft.com/en-us/powershell/scripting/gallery/overview?view=powershell-5.1).
 Ensure your system is configured for this repository then execute the following in an _Administrator_ PowerShell:

 ```powershell
 Install-Script ozo-ad-manage-delegations